BhavyaMehra/retail-credit-risk-pd-model/README.md

 The 2018 cohort is fully resolved, allowing provisioned ECL to be compared against actual realised losses.

-- **Portfolio coverage ratio: 0.89x** — model under-provisioned by ~11%
+- **Portfolio coverage ratio: 0.89x** - model under-provisioned by ~11%
-- Accepted book (bottom 70% PD): 0.77x — materially under-provisioned
+- Accepted book (bottom 70% PD): 0.77x, materially under-provisioned
-- Rejected book (top 30% PD): 1.04x — slightly over-provisioned
+- Rejected book (top 30% PD): 1.04x, slightly over-provisioned

 This is a **calibration shortfall, not a discrimination failure**.
-The model correctly rank-ordered risk — AUC and KS confirm strong separation.
+The model correctly rank-ordered risk; AUC and KS confirm strong separation.
 The issue is that absolute PD levels are under-estimated in the accepted portfolio.
 In production this would prompt a PD calibration exercise to scale output probabilities to observed default rates, leaving discrimination metrics unchanged.

 ---